ssdProject/androidbozor-sdk-example/README.md

 ```

 ## In-app Purchases
-Create instance of `BillingProcessor` class and implement callback in your activity source code.
+Create instance of `BillingProcessor` class and implement callbacks in your activity source code.
 Constructor takes 4 parameters:
 - Context of current activity
 - Your Base64 encoded License key from AndroidBozor Developer Console.
 This will be used to verify purchase signatures.
 - Encryption salt.
 This will be used to encrypt cached license response on device
 - IBillingHandler Interface implementation to handle purchase results and errors.
-See `BillingActivity` class of the example application for more information.
+For more information, see the sample application demonstrating basic usage of `BillingActivity` class.
 ```java
 private class BillingHandler implements IBillingHandler{
     /**